 "My battery is dead and I need a new one.
 Which one should I buy for my BMW?"

-First off, here are the stock BMW batteries:
+First off, here are the current stock BMW batteries:

 The short wheelbase /5 airheads, early R65, 4-valve K bikes with ABS2, and oilheads are designed to only accept the small (19AH) Mareg battery.
 Do not believe the old literature that says you should use the YB18!
 Even Yuasa has dropped this ill-fitting battery from their latest recommendations.
 It can be made to fit in some cases, but it will never fit well.